 Currently showing at the Singapore Art Museum (SAM) at 8Q is the Singapore Art Museum’s President Young Talents 2018 exhibition.
 We managed to catch up with the artist, whose work, Pragmatic Prayers for the Kala at the Threshold, has been commissioned as part of this showcase.

 I understand that you conceptualised this work as three separate sections.
-What was the rationale behind segmenting the work up?
+What was the rationale behind having the work in segments?

 The work was proposed as a three-part installation, and it’s also meant to blur the demarcations between the different worlds.
 I was interested in the Austronesian tripartite cosmology of the a upper world, the middle world and the lower world.
 There are specific spirits, deities, flora and fauna that govern or move through such spaces.
 I was interested in projecting these three worlds onto Bukit Larangan (Fort Canning), Bras Basah and Kallang — the shifting coastlines from the 1830s.
 I wanted to think about the forgotten figures and the historical spectres that have moved through these spaces.
 I was also drawn to the cultural biographies of objects, particularly ones that are materially present above the ground, and those that are perceived to be lying underneath as well.